perkeep/perkeep/doc/server-config.md

     operations (upload new things, but not access anything).

 * `baseURL`: Optional.
-If non-empty, this is the root of your URL prefix for your Camlistore server.
+If non-empty, this is the root of your URL prefix for your Perkeep server.
 Useful for when running behind a reverse proxy.
   Should not end in a slash. e.g. `https://yourserver.example.com`

 * `https`: if "true", HTTPS is used.